Act I: First Bell

 The party split to assignments with the efficiency of people who'd learned to trust each other's competence even when they didn't trust each other.

-Nyxara took position at the gate, gloves immaculate, face calm.
+Nyxara took position at the gate, gloves immaculate, face calm as a closed book.
 Her fingers had stiffened through the day but still flexed when she needed them to.
 Still worked.
-That would have to be enough.
+She pressed each tip against her thumb in sequence -- counting, always counting -- and decided they would be enough for tonight.
+Tomorrow was tomorrow's problem.

 Durgan moved to the bucket-line's edge, blades loose in their sheaths, shadow obedient at his boots in the lantern-glow.
-For now.
+He stood with the perfect stillness of a man who was very deliberately not thinking about what his hands wanted to do, and the shadow -- for now -- agreed to be still.

 Act II: First Clash